An IT Checklist to Help Businesses Fully Prepare for Remote Work Options

 To ensure a smooth transition to working from home or on the go, companies may want to reassess their remote communication tools.
-Consider Slack, Microsoft Teams, Workplace by Facebook, Zoom, Skype, or Unified Communications features in Callture's Business Phone Solution that are customizable for businesses across industries.
+Consider Slack, Microsoft Teams, Workplace by Facebook, Zoom, Skype features in Callture's Business Phone Solution that are customizable for businesses across industries.

 While the majority of such tools have a simple interface, it can still take some time getting used to.
 That's why it is important to invest time to help employees understand and mangage the software.
 These programs don't just improve remote work, but they can help organize everyday office tasks as well.

 Augmented and virtual reality is on trend, and depending on your clients’ budgets, you may want to keep an eye on the solutions that would work best for them when they’re ready to jump on board.

 The success of remote work depends on how well managers and team leaders are prepared for the transition.
 Let your clients know that it’s important to invest in training managers to help facilitate remote operation.
 As an employer, they need to provide the right tools and ample time for the transition.

 Make sure team leaders understand the importance of maintaining company culture.
 Remote work environments may take some compromise and creativity, but they’re doable.
 Regular video conferencing, a reward system, and a place for employees to interact remotely (a Slack channel or a WhatsApp group) are just a few tools to help simplify the transition and boost productivity.

 Remote Work Is an Essential Part of Every Organization's Emergency Preparedness Plan

 With globalization, the threat of viruses and pandemics is a stark reality.

 Viruses like COVID-19 could be impacting the Canadian workforce and commercial sector, but this pandemic is an eye-opener for businesses across the country.
 Companies are now proactively taking corrective measures towards implementing remote work strategies to stay afloat in such emergencies.